tfeb/conduit-packages/README.md

 Much of this is not entirely compatible: I suspect it hurts nobody but me, however.
 It all smells better after the changes, I think.

+### `define-conduit-package` (2024)
+I just thought this was useful.

 ---

-Conduit packages is copyright 1998-2002, 2020-2023 by Tim Bradshaw.
+Conduit packages is copyright 1998-2002, 2020-2024 by Tim Bradshaw.
 See `LICENSE` for the license.

+---

 [^1]:	Here and below I have given package names in lower case: they are, of course, really upper case strings unless you are using Allegro in its incompatible 'modern' mode.
 The exceptions are the `CL` and `CL-USER` packages which I've given in upper case: this is slightly inconsistent, sorry.
 Symbol names are always given in lower case, although they too are all upper case of course.